Due to COVID-19, border restrictions are in place. LEARN MORE

-Perched at the scenic confluence of the big Liard River and the even-more-massive Mackenzie, Fort Simpson is the Dehcho’s friendly and vibrant regional centre – the gateway to Nahanni National Park Reserve, and a hotbed of Indigenous culture and tradition.
+Perched at the scenic confluence of the big Liard River and the even-more-massive Mackenzie, Fort Simpson is the Dehcho’s friendly and vibrant regional centre, the gateway to Nahanni National Park Reserve, the only “village” in the NWT, and a cradle of Indigenous culture and tradition.

-Many visitors come here on their way to the stunning Nahanni or surrounding mountains, but even if you remain right in town, you'll be charmed and entertained – by the wealth of riverfront heritage sites, by a rolling nine-hole golf course, and by local trails, craft shops, activities and more.
+Many visitors come here on their way to the stunning Nahanni or surrounding mountains, but even if you remain right in town, you'll be charmed and entertained – by the wealth of riverfront heritage sites, by a rolling nine-hole golf course, and by local trails, craft shops, and activities.

-Home to more than 1,200 residents, Fort Simpson is the hub of the Dehcho region, with an energetic population of Dene, Metis and Euro-Canadian inhabitants.
-For eons, First Nations people used this as a seasonal gathering place, appropriately calling this island, at the junction of the Liard and the Mackenzie, Łíídlı Kųę – “the place where rivers come together.”
+Home to about 1,200 residents, Fort Simpson is the hub of the Dehcho.
+For eons, First Nations people used this island as a seasonal gathering place, appropriately calling this junction of the Liard and the Mackenzie, Łíídlı Kųę – “the place where rivers come together.”
 European traders arrived in 1803, founding “Fort of the Forks.”
-A few decades later the Hudson's Bay Company constructed a post named for George Simpson, then the Governor of Rupert's Land.
-It was called Fort Simpson.
+A few decades later, the Hudson's Bay Company constructed a trading post that it named for the then-governor of Rupert's Land, George Simpson.

-History has always been rich here.
-Historic buildings showcase the legacy of local gold-seekers, fur-traders, missionaries, Metis and more.
-The most recent historic highlight was in 1987, when Pope John Paul II visited, holding mass on the flats beside the river (now known as the Papal Site) and blessing the Indigenous peoples of Canada.
-Notable locals have included Nahanni pioneer Albert Faille, former territorial premier Jim Antoine, senator Nick Sibbeston, and legendary bush pilot Ted Grant.
+Historic buildings in Fort Simpson showcase this legacy of gold-seekers, fur-traders, missionaries, Dene and Métis culture, and so much more.
+The community was designated a National Historic Site of Canada in 1969.
+In 1984, Pope John Paul II attempted to visit, but was prevented from landing due to fog.
+He eventually returned three years later, holding mass on the flats beside the river (now known as the Papal Site).
+Notable locals from Fort Simpson include Nahanni pioneer Albert Faille, former territorial premier Jim Antoine, senator Nick Sibbeston, and legendary bush pilot Ted Grant.